InsaneBroccoli/bf_controller_tuning/markdown/technical Documentation/technical_Documentation.md

 # 5. Results

+The project delivered in different practical and technical result.
+First we successfully reconstructed

 # 6. Discussion and next steps
 ## 6.1 Discussion

+Overall, the work in the last 14 weeks mainly served as a foundation for the future work at the project during our Bachlor thesis rather than a finished end product.
+We were able to lay the groundwork for further developments.
+For example, we newly structured the code, which allows us to make addtions and upgrades in the code faster and clearer.
+But more importantly, we were able to lern much about the behaviour of the Betaflight controll system and how we have to face challenges in it.
+Dario and Janick also lerned how a drone flys and how to build an FPV drone.
+This experience helped us to better relate the abstract analysis results and behaviour in the air.
+Additionally to this, we deepened our understanding how advanced signal-processing methode and more complex controll loops working.
+We achived this through a series of simulations which made it us easier to connect the theorie to the measuered data of real flights.
+Also, we improved our skills in object oriented programming and how to structer a big code.
+We also were able to get our first experiene in using control-engineering in Python, even though the Python implementation is not finished yet.
+All of this will help us to develope new features quickly and with high quality in our Bachlor thesis.

 ## 6.2 Next steps
 This project is being continued and further developed as part of a bachelor's thesis.
 This mainly includes converting the code to python completely to make the PID tuning tool more accessible to the comunity and develop and implement a new function for position hold for example.

 The goal of this is to make the tool good enough, that it can implemented directly into the betaflight configurator or blackbox explorer

 ## 6.3 Conclusion

+During this project we successfully developed the foundation of a modular and easy to use tool for offline gyro tuning of Betaflight FPV drones.
+Throught the works on the project, we gained a solid understanding of the gyro control struction and the behaviour of the Betaflight filters.
+We also lerned, how different methods works to exclude noise works and how we have to use it.
+Building and flying also helped us to bridging the gap between theore calculation and the real world behaviour of the drone during the flights.
+On the software side, we lerned to handle such a big project.
+We restructert the existing code, that will allow us to develop further features on this basis.
+Through that we were able to deepen our skills in object oriented programming.
+We were also able to recreate key functions to python, such as calculate closed loop or transfer fuction estimation.
+While the full transfer from MATLAB to Python is ongoing, we have a clear roadmap and enough tecnical knowledge.

+Overall, even the transfer form MATLAB to Python is not finished yet, the project achieved its main goal.
+We estabilished a robust starting point for future developments, both for our bachelor thesis and for a possible integration into the Betaflight tools for the FPV community.

 # 7. Directories